-During the fourth guarter 2022, U. S. Steel and the United Steelworkers (USW) agreed to utilize the overfunded OPEB plans to support the benefits provided to active represented employees.
+During the fourth quarter 2022, U. S. Steel and the United Steelworkers (USW) agreed to utilize the overfunded OPEB plans to support the benefits provided to active represented employees.
 Beginning January 1, 2023, this agreement allows the Company to use a certain amount of surplus VEBA assets (the surplus amount) to pay for legally permissible benefits under Section 501(c)(9) of the Internal Revenue Code for active employees and retirees of the USW.
-The surplus amount of \$595 million was determined as of December 31, 2022 and was the balance of VEBA assets in excess of 135% of the retiree obligation at that time.
+The surplus amount of \$595 million was determined as of December 31, 2022, and was the balance of VEBA assets in excess of 135% of the retiree obligation at that time.
 On January 1, 2023, a subaccount was created and consisted of a pro-rata share of the existing trust.
 On February 1, 2023, using January 31, 2023 asset values, a new investment strategy was implemented and comprised of existing investments from the VEBA trust and cash.
 On February 1, 2023, certain assets were transferred from the VEBA to the subaccount.
-The Company is permitted to withdraw a target of \$75 million annually, with a guaranteed annual minimum of \$50 million, on a quarterly pro rata basis, from the subaccount to cover the cost of the permissible benefits for active USW employees and USW retirees.
+The Company is permitted to withdraw a target of \$75 million annually, with a guaranteed annual minimum of \$50 million, on a guarterly pro rata basis, from the subaccount to cover the cost of the permissible benefits for active USW employees and USW retirees.
+If after the annual withdrawal of \$75 million, the subaccount value decreases by less than \$40 million annually (defined as the "Threshold Surplus"), the Company may withdraw the excess above the Threshold Surplus.
+Based on the value of the subaccount as of December 31, 2023, approximately \$15 million was withdrawn from the subaccount in January 2024 to pay for permissible benefits.
+In 2025, no excess amounts were available for withdrawal based on the value of the subaccount on December 31, 2024.
 The surplus VEBA assets subaccount portfolio consists of fixed income securities including corporate bonds, U.S. government bonds, and U.S. Treasury notes, in addition to alternatives including investments in private credit partnerships and real estate funds.
-A portion of the corporate bonds are classified as available-for-sale debt securities, with unrealized gains and losses reported in Accumulated other comprehensive loss.
+A portion of the corporate bonds are classified as available-for-sale debt securities, with unrealized gains and losses reported in Accumulated other comprehensive income (loss).
 Upon sale, realized gains and losses are reported in earnings.
-All other investments in the subaccount are financial instruments measured at fair value or net asset value, with gains and losses recognized through net earnings and are reported as a component of Other financial costs (benefits) on the Company's Consolidated Statements of Operations.
+All other investments in the subaccount are financial instruments measured at fair value or net asset value, with gains and losses recognized through net (loss) earnings and are reported as Net gain from investments related to active employee benefits on the Company's Condensed Consolidated Statements of Operations.

-As of March 31, 2023, the fair value of the surplus VEBA assets subaccount portfolio was \$602 million, with \$75 million in Other current assets and \$527 million in Other noncurrent assets on the Condensed Consolidated Balance Sheet.
-As of March 31, 2023, the value of the investment in corporate bonds classified as available-for-sale debt securities was \$252 million.
-During the three months ended March 31, 2023, pretax net gains of \$22 million and \$4 million were recognized in Other financial costs (benefits) and in Accumulated other comprehensive loss, respectively.
+As of March 31, 2025, the fair value of the surplus VEBA assets subaccount portfolio was \$493 million, with \$75 million in Other current assets and \$418 million in Other noncurrent assets on the Condensed Consolidated Balance Sheet.

+As of December 31, 2024, the fair value of the surplus VEBA assets subaccount portfolio was \$505 million, with \$75 million in Other current assets and \$430 million in Other noncurrent assets on the Consolidated Balance Sheet.